ContentGamer/CSharp-Badwords/README.md

 # CSharp-Badwords
-CSharp version of the NPM Javascript Badwords module
+CSharp version of the NPM Javascript Badwords module programmed line by line

 # HOW TO USE